adetalhouet/ocp-pxe/README.md

 ~~~
 ##### Setup PXE DHCP server
 It needs to be configured as below.
 If you adjust some of the pre-requisite, or the PXE network setup, make sure to accordingly update the config.
-Regardless, you need to edits the port MAC address.
+Regardless, you need to edit the port MAC address.
 To do so, retrieve the ports and their MAC, and update below accordingly.

 <details>
 <summary>openstack port list --network pxe_net</summary>